List of monarchs of Haiti

 The monarchs of Haiti (monarques d'Haïti, Monak Ayiti) were the heads of state and rulers of Haiti on three non-consecutive occasions in the 19th century.

 With complete independence achieved from France in 1804, Haiti became an independent monarchy—the First Empire of Haiti (1804–1806).
 Haiti reverted to a monarchy in the 1810s, during the Kingdom of Haiti (1811–1820).
 Haiti reverted for a third and final time to a monarchy during the Second Empire of Haiti (1849–1859).

-The period known as the Duvalier dynasty (1957–1986), despite the misleading name, is not a period of monarchy but of an authoritarian family dictatorship.
+The period known as the Duvalier dynasty (1957–1986), was not a period of monarchy but of an authoritarian family dictatorship (hereditary dictatorship).